AriFordsham/GHCWiki/working-conventions/git.md

 New development branches names should be prefixed with `wip/` (e.g. "`wip/dependent-types`"), as otherwise the current Git server-side configuration disallows branch deletion and [ non-fast-forward updates](http://stackoverflow.com/questions/4684352/whats-a-fast-forward-in-git).

-### Tips

-The [Git Tricks](working-conventions/git/tricks) page describes some non-GHC specific suggestions and tips for using Git.

 ## Working with a separate build tree